gromacs/gromacs/docs/install-guide/index.rst

 The xlc compiler is not supported and version 16.1 does not compile on POWER architectures for |Gromacs|\ -\ |version|.
-We recommend to use the GCC compiler, version 9.x to 11.x.
-Note: there are :ref:`known issues <gmx-users-known-issues>` with GCC 12 and newer.
+We recommend to use the GCC compiler.
+Note: there are
+:ref:`known issues <gmx-users-known-issues>` with some versions of GCC 12-14.

 You may also need the most recent version of other compiler toolchain components beside the compiler itself (e.g. assembler or linker);